dnsimple/dnsimple-support/content/articles/soa-record.markdown

 - The upper limit in seconds before a zone is considered no longer authoritative.
 - The negative result TTL (for example, how long a resolver should consider a negative result for a subdomain to be valid before retrying).

-You can't configure these values.
+You can't configure these values yourself.